xx-li/Archive-CacheControl/README.md

 3. Can understand HTML, JS, PHP and Obj-C

 ## Resources
+Following articles I read it when I think about cache

 1. [ XAMPP ](http://www.apachefriends.org/en/xampp.html): XAMPP is an easy to install Apache distribution containing MySQL, PHP and Perl
 2. [ CodeIgniter Rest Server ](https://github.com/philsturgeon/codeigniter-restserver): A fully RESTful server implementation for CodeIgniter using one library, one config file and one controller
 3. Following articles are helpful to understand Cache-Control